Rbbt-Workflows/translation/workflow.md

 ## tsv_translate_from
 Translate gene ids to a particular format given in another format.
 Return TSV

+## tsv_translate_multiple
+Translate gene ids to a particular format given in another format.
+Return TSV with multiple results

 ## tsv_translate_probe
 Translate probe ids to a particular format.
 Return TSV